*Donations are fully tax-deductible

 - Donald Roll, local business owner

-- Sandra Morrison, Director of the Park City Historical Society
+- Sandra Morrison, Director of the Park City Museum

 Other members include:

-- Ron Butkovich, Chairman of the Board – Park City Historical Society
+- Ron Butkovich, Board of Trustees – Park City Museum

 - Kristin Kenney Williams, Vice President of Mountain Community Affairs – Vail Resorts, Inc.